Body Mass Index bmi for women, female version

 - Isotope dilution

-However these methods are not always readily available, they are either expensive or need highly trained personnel.
+However these methods are not always readily available because they are expensive or need highly trained personnel.

 How reliable is BMI as an indicator of body fatness?